filimonkd/filimonkd/README.md

 <h3  style="font-family: Arial, sans-serif; color: #333; font-size: 18px; line-height: 1.5em;">
-    A skilled Software Engineer, Full Stack Web Developer, and Cloud DevOps Engineer with a passion for all things tech. <br />
+    A skilled Software Engineer, Full Stack Web Developer, and Cloud DevOps Engineer with a passion for all things tech.
     With extensive experience in these fields, I am committed to delivering cutting-edge solutions that drive business success and enhance user experiences.
 </h3>